skb060968/PiyushWebsite/DEPLOYMENT.md

 # 🚀 GitHub Actions Deployment Guide

-This guide explains how to configure GitHub Actions to automatically deploy your Seema Didi Fashion website to GitHub Pages.
+This guide explains how to configure GitHub Actions to automatically deploy your Piyush Bholla Fashion website to GitHub Pages.

 ## 📋 Prerequisites